cogent3/cogent3/doc/cookbook/useful_utilities.rst

 .. authors, Daniel McDonald, Gavin Huttley, Antonio Gonzalez Pena, Rob Knight

-Using PyCogent's optimisers for your own functions
+Using PyCogent3's optimisers for your own functions
 ==================================================

 You have a function that you want to maximise/minimise.
 The parameters in your function may be bounded (must lie in a specific interval) or not.
 The cogent optimisers can be applied to these cases.
 The ``Powell`` (a local optimiser) and ``SimulatedAnnealing`` (a global optimiser) classes in particular have had their interfaces standardised for such use cases.
 We demonstrate for a very simple function below.